 - Learn: There’s no point in gathering data if you don’t learn from it.
 Going through your new data set and use it to answer a specific set of questions.

 - Apply: Take what you’ve learned and create a set of action points.
-Did you learn that your checkout page is too complicated?
-Simplify it!
+If you learn, for example, that your check out page is too complex. collaborate with your designers and work out how best to simplify it.

 Following this process will allow you to close the customer feedback loop, and turn insights into action.
 Rather than gathering data for the sake of it, closing the customer feedback loop will allow you to improve your product and your customer retention.